 An Alexandria wrongful death lawyer from our team could help evaluate the accident that led to a loved one’s death and represent surviving family members’ interests if there is a legally valid wrongful death action.

 Pursuant to Louisiana Civil Code (CC) §2315.2, certain family members of a deceased individual may file wrongful death claims.
 This can allow them to recover damages as a result of the wrongful death of their loved one.
 In this state, both a surviving spouse and/or child have first priority in bringing such an action forward.

 If there is no surviving spouse or child, the right to bring a wrongful death action then defaults to the following family members, listed in order of priority:

 - Surviving grandparents

 The statute also provides that the right to bring a wrongful death claim can be inherited.
-However, inheriting that right does not impact the statute of limitations under La.
-Civil Code §2315.1, which states that any such action must be brought within one year from the death of the deceased.
+However, inheriting that right does not impact the statute of limitations under CC §2315.1, which states that any such action must be brought within one year from the death of the deceased.

 Alexandria Wrongful Death Lawyer Near Me (318) 777-7777

 Although no amount of money can bring loved ones back to their families, compensation can bring about closure and peace of mind to some extent.
 It can address some of the unexpected expenses that resulted from the death, which otherwise may bring financial harm to surviving family members.

 Wrongful death actions can also hold those individuals who wrongfully caused another’s death responsible for their actions.
 Potential damages in a wrongful death lawsuit include the following: